CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	Sends quit message to spectator

-> Then briefly describe each of the major functions, perhaps with level-4 #### headers.

 ### Major data structures

 No major data structures implemented in server specifically, however it relies heavily on the client and game structs implemented in game.c.